Recruiting and Hiring

-Start by having an in-person meeting with your HRG, to discuss your staffing needs.
-As appropriate, your HRG will consult with Compensation and/or Staffing and Career Development to ensure that job profiles, salaries, and other details are appropriately identified.
+Start by having an in-person meeting with your HR Business Partner, to discuss your staffing needs.
+As appropriate, your HR Business Partner will consult with Compensation and/or Talent Acquisition to ensure that job profiles, salaries, and other details are appropriately identified.
 Consider the following:

 - Hire a temporary worker to identify interim support.

 - Look within your department and consider internal candidates who might be ready to take on your new role.